• Skip to main content

 1 hour 10 minutes

 Roasted potato wedges are a side dish that goes with almost anything!
-Here's how to make perfectly crispy, seasoned and delicious Perfect Roasted Potato Wedges every time!
+Here’s how to make perfectly crispy, seasoned, and delicious roasted potato wedges every time!
+They’re perfect on the side with BBQ Chicken Thighs!

 "...Best potatoes I’ve ever made!
 The seasoning was perfect….tender potatoes on the inside, crispy on the outside….perfection!"